Storm2Flow · Help

 Version history

-Every generation and manual save creates a new version.
+Every generation, every manual save, and every description change creates a new version - nothing is silently overwritten.
 Click the version badge (e.g. “v3 · Sep 2 · you”) to open version history.

 Versions include the description, all diagram types, and creator information.